-Students who are engaged in researching and writing their PhD dissertation will be enrolled in IR 400, a 12.0 credit non-graded course that grants the student full-time status, each term including in the summer.
+Students who are engaged in researching and writing their PhD dissertation will be enrolled in IR 400, a 12.0 credit non-graded course that grants the student full-time status each term, including in the summer.
+PhD students are responsible for the associated fee for enrollment in IR 400.